A Brief History of NERF Guns

 The original Nerf foam was a happy accident.
 Back in 1969, Reyn Guyer, the inventor of Twister, was working on a new game based on cavemen and throwing spongy rocks.
 The game never came to anything, but they soon realized the foam “rocks” people could throw around indoors were much more fun.

-Parker Brothers turned the rocks into balls and released them under the NERF brand and they were a huge hit as NERF’s foam ammo is safe for limbs and fragile furnishings.
+Parker Brothers turned the rocks into balls and released them under the NERF brand, and they were a massive hit as NERF’s foam ammo is safe for limbs and fragile furnishings.